We seriously cannot imagine anything better than an Iceland honeymoon. Way to go! You have hit the nail on the head with this one.

 Your trip from the Reykjavík airport is a little longer for this one, at about two and a half hours.
 However, that means that this location is pretty remote.
 And that means that if you are for the Northern Lights, your view will be unspoiled by any town or city lights.

 Hótel Búðir is also close to the Snæfellsnes National Park.
-The views include glacier, the sea, and lava fields.
+The views include glaciers, the sea, and lava fields.
 You can even take helicopter sightseeing trips!

 Okay, first and foremost, does anything sound more Icelandic (or more epic) than the Frost and Fire Hotel?
 True to the vibe the name gives off, the Frost and Fire Hotel offers one of the most authentic Iceland experiences.